 After removing the seat of the chair I sanded the areas to get a smooth surface for attaching the new frame to each chair back.

-This is a dry fit to make sure it all came together okay.
 I used some free planks I picked up when I was in Nashville helping Jamie and Andy move.

 This is after a couple coats of DIY chalky paint primer.
 (My favorite way to paint my projects)